hendrikreimers/pihole-unique-filterlist-creator/README.md

 * https://firebog.net/

+## Windows binary

+The Windows binary is build with pyInstaller and can be found in the "dist" folder.
+It has been build under Windows with this command:

+    pyinstaller build.py --onefile

+### Beware ###

+Some antivirus apps thinks it's a trojan in pyinstaller builded binary.
+You will find some details in issues on git of pyinstaller.
+Maybe in future it will be fixed.

 ## Support it
 Do you have another URL for that list or want to optimize the python script, or something else?
 Just check it out, forge or do a pull request.